preservim/vim-wordy/README.markdown

 software installation or transmission of your work to a remote server for checking.

-In contrast, _wordy_ stands ready as a simple alternative to these comprehensive tools, focusing narrowly on identifying potential problems in usage.
-It is best used in concert with books and websites that focus on usage.
+_wordy_ stands ready as a simple alternative to these comprehensive tools, focusing narrowly on identifying potential problems.
+To compensate for _wordy_'s simplicity, it’s best used in concert with books that focus on usage.

 ## Requirements